-On the Upload Assignment page, you're informed if your assignment is set to be graded anonymously.
+When you open an assignment, you're informed if your submission is set to be graded anonymously:

 You shouldn't include any identifying information with your submission.
 Don't add your name to files you upload or use your name in any text you add.

 You won’t see any indication of anonymous grading on your Grades page.
 Until your instructor posts grades, you'll see Not graded in the Grade column.
 If your instructor allowed multiple attempts, you'll also see Not graded for each attempt you've submitted.

 Your instructor may limit the amount of time you have to submit your assignment.
 If you have a time limit, it appears alongside other assignment details on the Course Content page.
 You'll also see the time limit on the assignment's Details & Information panel and within the assignment, as you work.
 You'll find a countdown at the bottom left corner of the screen that will let you know the remaining time in minutes and, during the last minute, the time you have left down to the last second.